 It is clear to see the progression of skill in Hester's work over the 30-year period that she owned and operated the Bateman workshops.
 Her early work shows her talent in the design of flatware, which consisted mainly of spoons.
 Later, she turned to creating small domestic pieces such as salts and cream jugs.
 The emergence of tea as a national beverage and social institution meant a demand for serving sets and attendant pieces.
 Hester excelled in the creation of these wares which included sugar bowls, tea urns, trays, salvers and dishes.

 By the 1780s, Bateman silver was in high demand.
 Orders for domestic, civic and ecclesiastical pieces came from as far away as the city of Kingston.
 Production expanded to a small number of domestic pieces such as medallions, snuff boxes and seals.
-Various companies such as the Needle makers, Coopers and Grocers commissioned such items as covered cups, coffee urns and large sets of flatware.
+Various companies such as the Needle makers, Coopers and Grocers commissioned such items as covered cups, coffee urns and large sets of silverware and flatware.
 Pieces of Bateman silver can still be found in the parish churches of England, the most important of these being the vergers' wands still in use in St. Paul's Cathedral in London.

 It would have been an arduous task for one person alone, even of Hester's strong character, to produce the amount of work that came from the Bateman workshop between 1760 to 1791, the year she retired.
 Her sons John, Peter, William and Jonathan were talented silversmiths in their own right.
 They along with her apprentice John Linney and Jonathan's wife Ann (who came from a long line of Huguenot silversmiths), worked under Hester's careful supervision and tutelage, creating an estimated 11,000 pieces over the 30-year period.